SiliconLabs/zigbee_applications/zigbee_door_lock_tutorial/Zigbee_7x/README.md

     ·  Once you have finished configuring the clusters in the ZAP Tool, make sure to SAVE the configuration.
     ·  Back to the UC interface click on "Software Components" to see all the components installed in the Zigbee-Lock-UC.

-The configurations are the same as Zigbee-LockController except some changes in Zigbee 3.0. the components “network creator” and “network creator security” must be uninstalled and the “Find and Bind Target” must be installed.
+The configurations are the same as Zigbee-LockController except some changes in Zigbee 3.0. the components “network creator”, "End device Bind" and “network creator security” must be uninstalled and the “Find and Bind Target” must be installed.

 **Zigbee 3.0**